Nitesh2503/Website-2/README.md

 ```
 the manage.py command will be available in your virtual environment after the installation.

-now youre all set to turn on your testserver on localhost
+now you are all set to turn on your testserver on localhost

 ```
 manage.py runserver